SchrodtSven/relearn_rust/doq/Rusty_Usp/Slice.md

 let a = [1, 2, 3, 4, 5];

-//Just as we might want to refer to part of a string, we might want to refer to part of an array.
+// Just as we might want to refer to part of a string, we might want to refer to part of an array.
 We’d do so like this:

 let a = [1, 2, 3, 4, 5];
 let slice = &a[1..3];